Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Waveform reconstruction

 This expression involves the inner product of two complex quantities, which is defined as

 where $S_h(f)$ refers to the one-sided noise power spectral density (PSD) of the detector.
 The asterisk denotes complex conjugation.

 The overlap function can take values from -1 to +1.
-A perfect match between the signals will result in $\mathcal{O} = +1$, and a perfect anti-correlation will give $\mathcal{O} = -1$.
+A perfect match between the signals will result in $\mathcal{O} = +1$, and a perfect anticorrelation will give $\mathcal{O} = -1$.
 If there is no similarity between the signals, the overlap will be 0.
-Eq.~(\ref{overlap}) is valid for a single-detector measurement.
+Equation~(\ref{overlap}) is valid for a single-detector measurement.
 The expression for the weighted overlap of a network of $N$ detectors is

-where index $k$ stands for the $k$-th detector.
+where index $k$ stands for the $k$th detector.

-From the GW spectra we can analyze the frequency peaks that arise due to the excitation of certain modes of oscillation in the merger remnant.
-Since the output of {\tt BayesWave} are time-domain signals, we need to apply the fast Fourier transform (FFT)~{\citep{Cooley:1965}} with a certain time window to study the part of the post-merger phase we are interested in.
+From the GW spectra, we can analyze the frequency peaks that arise due to the excitation of certain modes of oscillation in the merger remnant.
+Since the output of {\tt BayesWave} is time-domain signals, we need to apply the fast Fourier transform (FFT)~{\citep{Cooley:1965}} with a certain time window to study the part of the postmerger phase we are interested in.
 The FFT is computed using {\tt PyCactus}~\cite{pycactus:2021}, a {\tt Python} package that contains tools for postprocessing data from numerical simulations.
 Once the spectra are obtained, we look for their frequency peaks.
 Given the posterior distribution of reconstructed signals, we will end up with a posterior distribution of frequency peaks.
 Those may be connected to some physical parameters of the merger remnant via empirical relations.
 We expect the peak frequencies to be located in the range $f\in [1500,4000]$ Hz \cite{Chatz:2017,DePietri:2020}.
 We use this range to set the low-frequency and high-frequency cutoffs for the computation of the overlap and the frequency peaks.